forwards/package-dev/README.md

 - In your new page with the workshop details, update the link to the intro slides for both opening in a new window, and the embedded version
 - Add the page with workshop details to `workshops.qmd` as an upcoming workshop
 - Review `prerequisites.qmd`.
 You may need to update to give the latest version numbers of R and RStudio.
 Update the 'last updated' date at the top of the file.
-- Push all changes to GitHub.
+- Commit and push all changes to GitHub.
 This will trigger an update to the published website
+  - **Note: if you have made changes to any of the slides, or any pages that contains a code chunk, then you *MUST* re-render those page and commit/push the updated pages in the `_freeze` folder, otherwise the rebuilding of the website will fail.**